redhat-developer-demos/openshift-pipelines-workshop/README.md

 * Node.js support
 * Make, MSBuild or any other build tools

 This is because all the build and deploy work is done in our OpenShift cluster.
-In fact, once the pipeline is built, you could do all your development work using [CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) on, say, a Chromebook.
+In fact, once the pipeline is built, you could do all your development work using [CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) on, say, a Chromebook or tablet (such as an iPad).

 ## Workshop
-The following list shows the seven steps that will be used to get our CI/CD pipeline up and running:
+The following list shows the six steps that will be used to get our CI/CD pipeline up and running:
 1. Create a project
 1. Install operator
+1. Create Tasks
 1. Create Pipeline
-1. Create Tasks
-1. Create Pipeline Resources
 1. Run the Pipeline
 1. View the results